Ariane flight VA260

-Ariane flight VA260 was an Ariane 5 rocket flight that launched the Jupiter Icy Moons Explorer (JUICE) into space on 14 April 2023.
-It was 2023's first Ariane flight, and the 116th Ariane 5 mission.
+Ariane flight VA260 was an Ariane 5 rocket flight that launched the Jupiter Icy Moons Explorer (Juice) into space on 14 April 2023.
+It was 2023's first Ariane flight, and the 116th and penultimate Ariane 5 mission.

 Launch configuration

 Rocket

 Ariane 5 is a heavy lift two-stage rocket with two solid fuel boosters.
 It was used in its ECA+ variant, which offers the highest payload mass capacity.
 The total launch mass of the vehicle is 770000 kg.